pkleef/virtuoso-opensource/README.UPGRADE.md

 ## Introduction

-Always make  sure the database has been properly shutdown and the transaction log (virtuoso.trx) is empty before performing any of the following updates/upgrades.
+This document contains instructions on how to upgrade your existing Virtuoso database from one release to the next.

+The following table shows the timeline of each 6.x and 7.x release.

+	Release date            Version

+        August 15, 2018         v7.2.5
+        April 25, 2016          v7.2.4
+        December 09, 2015       v7.2.2
+        June 24, 2015           v7.2.1
+        February 17, 2015       v7.2.0
+        February 17, 2014       v7.1.0
+        August 02, 2013         v7.0.0

+        December 10, 2013       v6.1.8
+        July 22, 2013           v6.1.7
+        July 30, 2012           v6.1.6
+        March 15, 2012          v6.1.5
+        March 31, 2011          v6.1.4
+        March 30, 2011          v6.1.3
+        July 09, 2010           v6.1.2
+        March 30, 2010          v6.1.1
+        February 03, 2010       v6.1.0
+        October 16, 2009        v6.0.0

-Before upgrading any database, it is always a wise precaution to make a proper backup.
+Before upgrading any database it is always a wise precaution to make sure there is a complete backup of the existing installation.

-## Upgrading from VOS 7.2.x to VOS 7.2.y

-Upgrading your database to the latest version of 7.2.y is performed automatically when you start the newer engine binary on your existing database.

-The only requirement is that the existing database has been properly checkpointed and shutdown and that the existing transaction file (virtuoso.trx) is either empty or removed.
+Always make sure the database has been properly shutdown and the transaction log (virtuoso.trx) is empty (0 bytes) before performing any of the following updates or upgrades.

-If the database has not been properly checkpointed, the following error will be shown:
+If your existing database has not been properly checkpointed prior to starting it with a newer virtuoso engine binary the following error will be written to the virtuoso.log and virtuoso will refuse to start:

 ```
     The transaction log file has been produced by server version